 Because my research scenario doesn't map directly onto the challenges faced by a Big Enterprise, I decided to do a reality check.
 I sought out Michael Curry, data protection and cloud strategy specialist at Dell EMC.

 The company is still one of the biggest hardware manufacturers on the planet.
 It has a lot of equipment powering the clouds that make up modern computing.
-Have companies have been lured away from hardware by the promise of cloud computing cost efficiency?
+How many companies have been lured away from hardware by the promise of cloud computing cost efficiency?

 "On prem and hybrid are both very effective models," Curry said.
 "Very few organizations in the midmarket or enterprise space are going pure public cloud.
 In the end, using someone else's hardware will always cost more.
 Same concept as rent to own versus buy."